How Germany Wins At Manufacturing — For Now

 How do the Germans do it?
 Are there any lessons for the U.S.?

-After World War II, Germany put in place a financial and institutional structure that supported manufacturing, but the economy's emphasis on "making things" goes back much further to a tradition of very capable small and middle-size companies called the "Mittelstand."
+After World War II, Germany put in place a financial and institutional structure that supported manufacturing, but the economy's emphasis on "making things" goes back much further to a tradition of very capable small and middle-size companies called the Mittelstand.
 In Germany, they are seen as the foundation of the country's manufacturing success.

 Schmittenberg Metal Works, an auto parts maker based in Wuppertal, is a prime example.
 Its factory there stamps out parts by the millions for the world's automotive industry.

-"My grandfather was an engineer and toolmaker, and had the technologic know-how, and my grandmother supplied the money, so, I mean this was, yah, a dream team, yah," says Yvonee Schmittenberg.
-She's a petite woman with long blonde hair; an unusual CEO in a male-dominated industry.
+"My grandfather was an engineer and toolmaker and had the technologic know-how, and my grandmother supplied the money, so, I mean this was, yah, a dream team, yah," says Yvonne Schmittenberg.
+She's a petite woman with long blond hair; an unusual CEO in a male-dominated industry.

 Schmittenberg was working in France in the 1990s when her grandmother, who was running the family business then, called and said it would be sold if she didn't come back home and take over.